 The parish hall is decked out in Christmas decorations, with punch and cookies set up in the back.
 It reminds me that the audience is all pre-teens.
 Kevin, Liam, Keith, and the bassist (who’s name I’ve forgotten) are surrounded by most of the girls who have been invited.
 The boys are too busy basking in the glory of the girls’ attention to be nervous about their show.
-When we start setting up on stage, the boys and their followers rush to the front of the stage, peppering us with questions about what we’re playing.
-We just ignore them, knowing they’ll be disappointed to hear we were just doing the benediction.
+When we start setting up on stage, the boys and their followers rush to the front of the stage, peppering us with questions about what we plan to play.
+We just ignore them, knowing they will be disappointed to hear we are just doing the benediction.
 Dr Marier is pleased that his boys are excited about a hymn.
 It’s time to start – 4 pm.
 I see Professor Rhinehart and his wife standing in the back with Dr. Marier.

 “Hello.
 Welcome to St Paul’s and the annual Christmas party for the choir school.
 Nice to see girls here today,” I step up to the mic.
 The kids cheer my mention of girls.

 “This fall, Dr Marier welcomed our Harvard band to introduce rock n roll to his boys’ choir.
 I know he had concerns that our music may not be spiritual enough to play in Church.
 On our first day, Kevin and Liam were the only students.
 Tonight I am so proud of them and their band for their amazing progress on guitar.
 I know they will make this party rock.”

 The kids all cheer as Kevin waves to his new fans.
 Liam just looks happy.
 Keith can’t stop from doing a short Irish jig.